See also Social media compared

 I learned today that DNA can be used to store cultural data such as books and images.
 HT @DigitCurator

 This is equivalent to forwarding an email to all of your followers.
+Most Twitter clients have a button for this now.

 If you edit someone's Tweet--perhaps to make it short enough to add your own comment before it--change "RT" to "MT":